-Parameter Description Auto Discovery Password Password used to log in to the target device.
-Used only with the Command discovery.
-Auto Discovery Command Auto discovery command definition used to determine the hostname of the target device.
-Used only with the Command discovery.
-Enable Speed Auto Detection Tries to discover the speed of the serial port.
-This feature requires additional configuration under the CAS Profile / Auto Discovery / Settings page.
-Default: Disabled.
-Protocol The protocol that will be used by authorized users to access the serial port/target.
-Theconsole system accepts three protocols for connection to the target: Telnet for telnet connection, SSH for secure connection and Raw Mode for raw socket connection.
+Parameter Description Protocol The protocol that will be used by authorized users to access the serial port/target.
+The console system accepts three protocols for connection to the target: Telnet for telnet connection, SSH for secure connection and Raw Mode for raw socket connection.
 An administrator can configure the port to accept one, two or all three types.
 NOTE: Raw protocol requires the configuration of the Raw Mode Port Alias.
 Default value: SSH.
 Authentication Type Authentication type that will be used to authenticate the user during target session.
 Default: Local.
-Text Session Hotkey to suspend the target session and go to the CLI prompt.
+Text Session Hot Key Hotkey to suspend the target session and go to the CLI prompt.
 Not available for Raw.
-Default: Ctrl-Z. Hot Key NOTE: The default escape character for ts_menu is Ctrl-X. Power Session Hotkey to suspend the target session and display Power Management Menu to control the outlets merged to the target.
+Default: Ctrl-Z. NOTE: The default escape character for ts_menu is Ctrl-X. Power Session Hot Key Hotkey to suspend the target session and display Power Management Menu to control the outlets merged to the target.
 Not available for Raw.
-Default: Ctrl-P. Hot Key NOTE: The default escape character for ts_menu is Ctrl-X. RESTful Hot Key Hotkey to suspend the target session and display the RESTful menu, which is used to perform user-defined RESTful actions.
+Default: Ctrl-P. riotikoy NOTE: The default escape character for ts_menu is Ctrl-X. RESTful Hot Key Hotkey to suspend the target session and display the RESTful menu, which is used to perform user-defined RESTful actions.
 Default: not configured (blank).
 TCP Port Alias Telnet Port Alias - TCP port to connect directly to a serial port using Telnet protocol for the connection.
 SSH Port Alias - TCP port to connect directly to a serial port using SSH protocol for the connection.
 Raw Mode Port Alias - TCP port to connect directly to a serial port using raw socket for the connection.
 Port IPv4/IPv6 Alias IPv4/IPv6 address used to connect directly to a serial port.
 Default: not configured (blank).
 Port IPv4/IPv6 Alias Interface Interface (ETH0/ETH1) associated with the IPv4/IPv6 alias.
 Default: ETH0.
 Allow Session Only if DCD is On When the DCD is OFF, the appliance will deny access for this serial port.
 Default: Disabled (allow access if DCD is OFF).
 Enable Auto Answer When the input data matches one input string configured in Auto Answer, the output string will be transmitted to the serial port.
 Default: Disabled.
 DTR Mode DTR Mode can be set to the following: Always On.
 Normal - the DTR status will depend on the existence of a CAS session.
 Off Interval - when the a CAS session is closed, the DTR will stay down during this interval.
 Default: Normal.
 DTR Off Interval Interval in seconds used by DTR Mode Off Interval in milliseconds.
 Default: 100.
 Line Feed Suppression Enables the suppression of the LF character after the CR character.
 Default: Disabled.
 Null After CR Suppression Enables the suppression of the NULL character after the CR character.
 Default: Disabled.
 Transmission Interval The interval the port waits to send data to a remote client in milliseconds.
 Default: 20.
-Break Sequence An administrator can configure the control key as the break sequence, entering before the letter.
+Break Sequence An administrator can configure the control key as the break sequence, entering ^ before the letter.
 Not available for Raw.
 Default: ~break.
 Break Interval Interval for the break signal in milliseconds.
 Not available for Raw.
 Default: 500.
+Show Multi- Session Menu Enables the multi-session menu when connecting to a port that is already being accessed by another user.
+Default: Disabled.
+Log In/Out Multi- Session Notification Enables the notification to multi-session users when a new user logs in or a user logs out.
+Not available for Raw.
+Default: Disabled.
+Informational Message Displays an information message when a target session is opened.
+Not available for Raw.
+Default: Enabled.